godaddy/gasket/docs/guides/authoring-presets.md

 }
 ```

-Preset config can also set environment overrides. <!-- TODO: what the heck is this -->
+Preset config can also set [environment overrides].

 ### Extending other presets